The December weather in Lisbon is mild, with some sunny days, but still a bit colder and wetter than other months.

 Weather in December: What to Pack, What to Wear

-December is one of the winter months when the temperature is most likely to drop to freezing (by Lisbon standards, at least), especially towards the end of the month.
+December is one of the winter months when the temperature is most likely to drop to freezing (by Lisbon’s standards, at least), especially towards the end of the month.

-The rainfall in December is on average between 110mm and 130mm.
-December is the second wettest month in Lisbon, but total rainfall for the month may vary from year to year.
+December is on average the second wettest month in Lisbon (after November), but total rainfall for the month may vary from year to year.

 Make sure to bring some warm clothes.
 Pack a jacket or coat – a light windbreaker may not be enough.
 Add a sweater underneath and a scarf and you’ll be good for the weather in Lisbon.
 Wear boots or sneakers since they are good to walk on the Portuguese pavement that covers Lisbon sidewalks.
 Pack an umbrella or raincoat to be safe when out sightseeing.